gilramir/argparse/README.md

     }

 The return value is an error.
-The error is simply passed back as the return value of Argument.ParseArgs() or Argument.ParseArgv(), but if the error wraps argparse.ParseError, using github.com/pkg/error and its Wrap or Wrapf facility, then the ArgumentParer's usage statement is printed before the error is returned.
+The error is simply passed back as the return value of Argument.ParseArgs() or Argument.ParseArgv().
+There is a special error type named argparse.ParseErr, which if returned, causes ArgumentParser to print the usage statement to stderr before returning the error back to the caller.
+You can create a ParseErr with the helper functions argparse.ParseError() or argparse.ParseErrorf().

 # Argument